-Figure 29 A Data Trigger
+Figure 30 A Data Trigger

 Earlier, when a model with a parallel branch was executed, both Functions began at exactly the same time.
-By adding a trigger between the Functions in Figure 29, Second Function cannot start until the trigger is received.
-Since the trigger is an output of First Function, it is not available until First Function is completed.
+By adding a triggering Item between the Functions in Figure 30, Second Function cannot start until the triggering Item is received.
+Since the triggering Item is an output of First Function, it is not available until First Function is completed.